'Stevenson' Red-Osier Dogwood Seed

 Sowing instructions: Sow 2.0 cm deep, 50 seeds/meter; Greenhouse - sow 3 seeds per cell.

-Red-osier dogwood is used in shelterbelts, Eco-Buffers and wildlife habitat plantings.
-The dense roots and rhizomes of dogwood make it useful for soil stabilization and erosion control on moist sites including streambanks.
+'Stevenson' red-osier dogwood is suited for shelterbelts, Eco-Buffers, and wildlife habitat plantings.
+A dense root system and rhizomes make it useful for soil stabilization and erosion control on moist sites including streambanks.
 It provides good food and cover for birds plus small and large mammals.
 The berries are edible.